 Therefore, all employees must fully understand the company’s health and safety policy.
 For a company operating globally, this means delivering a health and safety program that’s comprehensive and comprehendible for its entire multilingual workforce.

-Multilingual Health & Safety Policies
+Presenting Your Multilingual Health & Safety Policy

 - Training materials

 - Labeled photographs